Creating Her Happy Life: Meet Colleen!

 A panic button that allows her to connect with staff support

 Now that she’s made her big move, Colleen has set her sights on mastering new skills.
 She is working on checking in with staff by phone, letting others know if she needs assistance with activities or transportation, and communicating her latest goals.
-Whether at work or at home, trying new activities or enjoying a workout at the local YMCA, Colleen is thriving in her independence as a young adult.
+Whether at work or home, trying new activities or enjoying a workout at the local YMCA, Colleen is thriving in her independence as a young adult.

 You can watch Colleen’s story here: